KogulB/KogulBCENG317Project/README.md

 ## 2 Budget Plan/Bill

-The main components of the project was Rpi 3 Kit which included power cable, PCF8591, Jumper cables, HDMI cable and Ethernet wire and adpater.
+The main components of the project was an Rpi 3 Kit which included a power cable default case.
+Memory card would have to be purchased sepeartely but for myself I had my own already.
+More purchases made were the PCF8591, Jumper cables, Ethernet wire and adpater.
+HDMI cable and breadboard might need to be purchased as well but I previosuly own on already.
 There are however some extra parts purchased for testing but were never user used.
 The link to my budget plan can be found [here](https://github.com/KogulB/KogulBCENG317Project/blob/master/documentation/Budget.xlsx).

 ## 3 Time Commitment